Kyagara/crescent/README.md

 - Tests.
 - `stop` field on profiles and `start` command, a command to be sent to trigger a shutdown of the application.

-New features:

-- Improve service scripts, also allow customization.
+Planned:

+- Save information about the service in a file inside the service folder.
-- Detection method for `Service` and `Logger` at startup, return an error if the supported logging and init systems were not found.
+- Detection method for `Service` and `Logger` at startup, return an error if they are not found.
 - Add more arguments/commands to `log`, commands to manage the logs for that service for example.
 - Add `delete` service/profile command.
-- Though I want to keep the use of `start` for starting and/or creating new services in a single command, it might be better to move creation of services to another command.
 - Maybe use more enums on returns.